-This page includes discussions from 2011 and 2015 regarding public sector unions.
+This page started with discussions from 2011 and 2015 regarding public sector unions.
+It is being updated to include materials related to the Janus decision.

 2015: What to do after Friedrichs?